 - A user can terminate the game if (s)he ends her/his turn but the opponent is offline.
 There is a timer, and when the time has elapsed, a message appears prompting the user to end the game, because the opponent may have abandoned the game

 This new library is not used on the Web version of the iTavli app.
 We apologize for this, and we will try to implement it as soon as possible.
 We currently want to address a few minor issues that we have found in the mobile version.
+The Web version is updated to 4.0 and it is compatible with the mobile version.

 Enjoy the game